izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 ![image](https://user-images.githubusercontent.com/124276426/216815860-f297d567-87b8-4df0-b7f1-145061e307fb.png)

-### Discussion
+## 5. Discussion

+#### Models used in this project
+Naïve Bayes, is simple and fast, commonly useful in natural language processing but is limited for complex data.
+Naïve Bayes is expected to have lower performance result due to limitation of relationship between features which is hard to interpret in real-world situation.

+Logistic Regression is also simple, but only good for binary classification, but we had lower result may be due to the quality of the data and available features for it.

+Fast Large Margin is good when we have large datasets but it also sensitive to imbalanced data.

 Most common models for predictive maintenance based on most early study is tree model such as Random Forest and Decision Tree, but we found that the result can be inconsistent prone to high classification error and is a bit lower than others.

-Gradient Boosted Tree is expected to has higher performance as it’s more complex and robust model based on multiple decision trees.

-Many industry experts also prefer Support Vector Machine (SVM) in predictive maintenance when we have high-dimensional data, well-suited if we have continuous data such as sensor log but from our result also it shows that SVM is also good in classification if we can make more features for it.

-Naïve Bayes is expected to have lower performance result due to limitation of relationship between features which is hard to interpret in real-world situation.​

-Logistic Regression and Fast Large Margin is good for binary classification, but we had lower result may be due to the quality of the data and available features for it.
+Decision Tree in good with non-linear data, but prone to overfitting.
+Then Random Forest is combination of multiple decision trees, so we should have better and bigger trees but we also inherit the similar weakness such as overfitting, but random forest also can perform poorer dan decision tree due to bias to some features.

 Deep Learning unexpectedly has poorer data amongst the other models.
 This may be due to lack of labelled data, as deep learning need a large amount of data to be trained effectively.
 Other reasons are imbalanced data distribution which is typical in manufacturing, which is controlled to has very low fault occurrence plus the relationship between features and target variable also are not straightforward.

+#### Good model found in this project

+Based on our result from rapidminer and azure ml, we can conclude some of good model for predictive maintenance, these are more robust models compared to the previous mentioned models.

 We found that Generalized Linear Model (GLM) has very good result.
 Fundamentally GLM is good when we have alarm data and historical machine with its target variable so GLM will learn the relationship between the alarm and the target make prediction.
-GLM also more robust and general and may be best for our limited feature dataset.
+GLM is versatile and flexible because it can handle different type of data and non-linear relationships.
+It also has built-in regulation techniques such as ridge and lasso that can avoid overfitting and improve generalization.

+Support Vector Machine (SVM) is good for linear & non-linear data, it also can handle high dimensional & imbalanced data which make it popular choice among our expert in maintenance,  well-suited if we have continuous data such as sensor log but from our result also it shows that SVM is also good in classification if we can make more features for it.

+Gradient Boosted Tree (GBT), which is actually and ensembled decision trees which is good because it minimized the loss function or error, learned from it, and pass it to the next iteration.

-XGBoost is even higher than Gradient Boosted as expected so this is our best model for this project.
+XGBoost, which improves Gradient Boost even further by scale it in parallel so it optimizes the loss function and also has regularization such as shrinkage and subsampling to prevent overfitting.
+XGBoost performance result is even higher than Gradient Boosted as expected so this is our best model for this project.

+Also, we also want to mention LSTM, a type RNN, which can remember information over long periods of time make it good for NLP, time-series analysis, and also classification but we unable to try it due to technical issue to setup it which requires tensorflow or pytorch.
 ![image](https://user-images.githubusercontent.com/80229890/216820911-bf17bceb-1eac-4619-95c0-07366703e09c.png)

 ### Limitation
 - Due  to limited data provisioning, data is limited to only for alarm and status.